BITS Pilani at SemEval-2026 Task 9: Structured Supervised Fine-Tuning with DPO Refinement for Polarization Detection: Introduction

-\begin{itemize} \item We formulate SemEval-2026 Task~9 (POLAR) Subtask~1 as binary classification and augment predictions with an optional structured rationale (target, claim type, manifestation checklist, and justification). \item We propose structured supervised fine-tuning using a rigid JSON-like template to reduce output variance across languages/events and to make errors easier to diagnose. \item We apply Direct Preference Optimization (DPO) \cite{rafailov2024directpreferenceoptimizationlanguage} with automatically constructed preference pairs to discourage overly conservative predictions and reduce false negatives without additional manual annotation. \item We then evaluate on the official POLAR dataset \cite{naseem2026polarbenchmarkmultilingualmulticultural}. \end{itemize}
+In summary, our contributions are: \begin{itemize} \item We formulate SemEval-2026 Task~9 (POLAR) Subtask~1~\cite{naseem-etal-2026-polar,naseem2026polarbenchmarkmultilingualmulticultural} as binary classification and augment predictions with a structured rationale (target, claim type, manifestation checklist, and justification) using a rigid slot-filling schema to reduce output variance.